Story Highlights• Exodus of more than 1 million Iraqi refugees reversed a 5-year decline

 Adjust font size:

-In a report released on Monday, the U.N.
-High Commissioner for Refugees said its count of refugees grew by 14 percent in 2006 to about 9.9 million.
-It was the first increase since 2002.
+The number of refugees counted by the U.N.
+High Commissioner for Refugees grew by 14 percent in 2006 to about 9.9 million, the Geneva-based agency reported.
+That was the first increase since 2002.

 The 1.2 million Iraqis who sought refuge in neighboring Jordan and Syria during the year were the biggest reason for the increase, UNHCR said.
 Roughly half a million Iraqis fled to Jordan and more than 700,000 to Syria, putting both countries among the nations with the 10 highest refugee populations.